 Coal is the most carbon intensive fossil fuel and phasing it out is a key step to achieve the emissions reductions needed to limit global warming to 1.5°C, as enshrined in the Paris Agreement.
-Our research shows that the EU and OECD countries must stop burning coal for electricity by 2030, China by 2040 and the rest of the world by mid-century in order to meet commitments made in Paris in the most cost effective manner.
+Most emissions from coal are in the electricity sector and, as we already have the technologies that can replace coal, phase out is a relatively cheap and easy option to reduce emissions.
+Our research shows coal needs to be phased out globally by 2040 to meet the commitments made in Paris.

 Since 2009 over a hundred Small Island Developing States, Least Developed Countries and many others have been calling for limiting global temperature rise to below 1.5°C above pre-industrial levels.
 Placing the 1.5°C limit alongside the legally binding goal to hold global temperatures “well below 2°C above pre-industrial levels” in the Paris Agreement was a major victory for vulnerable countries.
 This page is an information pool for material around the 1.5°C temperature limit.

 What processes are in place to help these vulnerable countries address Loss and Damage, and what progress are they making?
 What scientific inputs are necessary to support and advance these processes?
 What are the opportunities for the scientific community to contribute?
 Here is provided background material and key resources on loss and damage, including scientific studies and briefing material relating to the policy process under the UNFCCC.